MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/batch-para-multi-thread.md

 ---
 title: Batch parallelism and multi-threading in Dynamics 365 finance and operations
-description: This article describes batch parallelism and multi-threading in Dynamics 365 finance and operations
+description: This article describes batch parallelism and multi-threading in Dynamics 365 finance and operations.
 author: twheeloc
 ms.date: 02/20/2024
 ms.topic: article